withastro/docs/src/pages/en/guides/cms/storyblok.md

 Now that we have our content ready, we can switch to our Astro project and start building our blog.

-### Connecting bloks to components
+### Connecting Bloks to components

-To connect your newly created bloks to Astro components, create a new folder named `storyblok` in your `src` directory and add the following files:
+To connect your newly created Bloks to Astro components, create a new folder named `storyblok` in your `src` directory and add the following files:

+`Page.astro` is a nestable Block content type component that will recursively render all the Bloks inside the `body` property of the `page` Blok.
+It also adds the `storyblokEditable` attributes to the parent element which will allow us to edit the page in Storyblok.

 ```astro title="src/storyblok/Page.astro"
 ---